Klairm/linux-ps3-iso-tools/README.md

 - Provide a installer for different package managers to install the dependencies python3, python3-pip and python3-pyqt5

-This it's just a python GUI made with pythonQT for the ps3iso utilites programs created by Estwald/Hermes
+This it's just a python GUI made with pythonQT created by Klairm for the ps3iso utilites programs created by Estwald/Hermes That's why there's 2 binaries included in a folder, those were created  by Estwald/Hermes